Blog Post

 chronic pain patients with back, neck, and joint paint

-There were no classes in Medical School or instruction in residency in how to deal with patients in pain.
+There were no classes in Medical School or instruction during residency on how to deal with patients in pain.
 Even in pain management we look for a cause and cure.
-I work with surgeons and pain management physicians today if the patient doesn’t fit their ingrained protocol these intelligent people have no clue what to do or recognize the pain (I must admit sometimes I have no clear answer to decrease a person’s pain, but I do recognize a person’s pain).
-Most doctors when I started thought people in chronic pain had a psychiatric problem (Most Work Comp doctors still belief this).
+I work with surgeons and pain management physicians, that if the patient doesn’t fit their ingrained protocol these intelligent people have no clue what to do or recognize the pain.
+I must admit sometimes I have no clear answer to decrease a person’s pain, but I do recognize a person’s pain.
+Most doctors when I started thought people in chronic pain had a psychiatric problem.
+Most Work Comp doctors still belief this.

 I could talk/write about pain for hours.
-I have to apologize to some people in pain because after reading a history I have nothing better to offer than their current physician (so I guess I fit into the category of intelligent people with no clue).
+I have to apologize to some people in pain because after reading a history I have nothing better to offer than their current physician.
+So I guess, even I fit into the category of intelligent people with no clue sometimes.
 A patient should have their own treatment plan.
 The plan should be made between the patient with their physician or physicians and support teams.
 If you have pain, we can talk.
 I will accept you have pain and in most cases I will try to come up with a plan to help.
 I would like to thank the people who have trusted me to be their physician.

 by: Dr. Michael A. Castillo